anisa888anny/SonnyAngelLogbook/README.md

 # My Personal Project

-## Sonny Angel collection tracker
+## Sonny Angel Logger

 *This project will:*
-- Assist Sonny angel collectors in keeping track of their little babies
+- Assist Sonny angel collectors in keeping track of their Sonny Angel Transactions
-- Allow users to keep track of what angels they currently have
+- Allow users to keep track of what angels they have been in posession
-- Allow users to keep track of what angels are on their wish list
+- Users can input whether they have aquired or gotten rid of a Sonny Angel and when the transaction took place
-- Allow users to keep track of what angels they want to trade
+- Users can view what they have currently aquired

 *More Information:*